etorth/mir2x/README.md

        src="https://scan.coverity.com/projects/9270/badge.svg"/>
 </a>

-mir2x is a c/s based mir2 re-implementation with various platforms supported.
+mir2x is a c/s based mir2 implementation with various platforms supported.
 It contains all need components for game players and developers:

   - client
   - monoserver